jediaz133/HackShells2026/README.md

 ```
 starter-hackathon-project/
 ├── README.md
-├── devpost/             ← 🏆 how to submit on Devpost + write-up template
 ├── prototype/           ← The only setup required is changing the model or inserting your own gemini api key
 ```
 # Project PAIDA, Puffles Artificial Intelligence Diet Assistant